Background:

 Error 02: Fatal error: require() [function.require]: Failed opening required & (include_path=’.:/usr/local/php-5.3.27/share/pear’)

-There is solution for above two errors & here is how to fix this,
+There is a solution for the above two errors & here is how to fix them,

 Step 01: First & foremost backup your installation & database

-Note: Now check on your Server Home / domains / your-domain-name.com / html / wp-content / upgrade & delete if any existing files in this folder through FTP
+Note: Now check on your Server Home/domains/your-domain-name.com/html/wp-content/upgrade & delete any existing files in this folder through FTP

-Step 02: Download WordPress update in zip file from wordpress.org download section
+Step 02: Download the WordPress update in a zip file from the wordpress.org download section

 Step 03: Unzip that WordPress update zip file on your desktop